qundao/mirror-beautifulsoup4/doc/source/index.rst

-* ``UnicodeEncodeError: 'charmap' codec can't encode character u'\xfoo' in position bar`` (or just about any other ``UnicodeEncodeError``) - This is not a problem with Beautiful Soup.
-  This problem shows up in two main situations.
+* ``UnicodeEncodeError: 'charmap' codec can't encode character u'\xfoo' in position bar`` (or just about any other ``UnicodeEncodeError``) - This problem shows up in two main situations.
 First, when you try to print a Unicode character that your console doesn't know how to display.
-(See `this page on the Python wiki
-  <http://wiki.python.org/moin/PrintFails>`_ for help.)
-Second, when
+(See `this page on the Python wiki <http://wiki.python.org/moin/PrintFails>`_ for help.)
-  you're writing to a file and you pass in a Unicode character that's not supported by your default encoding.
+  Second, when you're writing to a file and you pass in a Unicode character that's not supported by your default encoding.
 In this case, the simplest solution is to explicitly encode the Unicode string into UTF-8 with ``u.encode("utf8")``.

 * ``KeyError: [attr]`` - Caused by accessing ``tag['attr']`` when the tag in question doesn't define the ``attr`` attribute.
 The most